Looking for employee intranet software?

 Jive

-Best for: medium to largescale businesses looking for a feature-rich tool
+Best for: medium to large businesses looking for a feature-rich tool

 Jive is an internal intranet software and an enterprise social network.
-Organizations use it for internal communication and collaboration, and knowledge sharing.
+Organizations use it for internal communication, collaboration, and knowledge sharing.

 Strengths:

-• Allows you to upload, tag, and share videos that can be your own, or imported from Vimeo, YouTube, and other platforms.
+- Allows you to upload, tag, and share videos — either your own or videos imported from platforms like Vimeo and YouTube.

-• Provides a single inbox to fetch and manage all your communications and conversations in one place.
+- Provides a single inbox so you can fetch and manage all your communications and conversations in one place.

 Pricing